 Melbourne CBD – Where to stay in Melbourne for shopping

-As you might imagine, the CBD is Melbourne’s main downtown area.
+As you might imagine, the central business district is Melbourne’s main downtown area.
 The CBD is best place to stay in melbourne for shopping.
 Southbank and South Yarra are just around the corner of the CBD with lots of Melbourne hotels and restaurants and is a short walk from everything, with a train station for easy access to other parts of the city.
-The public transport system in Melbourne isn’t bad compared to other Australian cities, you can easily jump on a tram and get from A to B.
+The public transport system in Melbourne isn’t bad compared to other Australian cities, you can easily jump on a tram and get from A to B. This is the best area to stay for holiday in Melbourne as it’s so central.

 Melbourne city (and surrounding areas) include popular attractions such as the Queen Victoria Market, Southern Cross Station, Eureka Skydeck, Sea life aquarium, Royal botanic gardens and Bourke street, all withing easy walking distances of the city.